bebop/poly/README.md

 ## Community

-If you want to hang out and play SuperTuxKart with us 6PM on Fridays you can introduce yourself over in our [discord server](https://discord.gg/Hc8Ncwt).
+If you want to hang out and play SuperTuxKart with us 6PM PST on Fridays you can introduce yourself over in our [discord server](https://discord.gg/Hc8Ncwt).

 It's also where we get together to casually discuss things that may be too small to put in an issue.